khanlab/hippunfold/docs/getting_started/apptainer.md

 cores, but could be much longer (several hours) if you only have a single core.

-    singularity run -e khanlab_hippunfold_latest.sif ds002168 ds002168_hippunfold participant -p --cores all --modality T1w
+    apptainer run -e khanlab_hippunfold_{{ current_tag }}.sif ds002168 ds002168_hippunfold participant -p --cores all --modality T1w

-Note that you may need to adjust your [Singularity options](https://sylabs.io/guides/3.1/user-guide/cli/singularity_run.html) to ensure the container can read and write to yout input and output directories, respectively.
-You can bind paths easily by setting an environment variable, e.g. if you have a `/project` folder that contains your data, you can add it to the `SINGULARITY_BINDPATH` so it is available when you are running a container:
+Note that you may need to adjust your [Singularity options](https://sylabs.io/guides/3.1/user-guide/cli/apptainer_run.html) to ensure the container can read and write to yout input and output directories, respectively.
+You can bind paths easily by setting an environment variable, e.g. if you have a `/project` folder that contains your data, you can add it to the `APPTAINER_BINDPATH` so it is available when you are running a container:

-    export SINGULARITY_BINDPATH=/data:/data
+    export APPTAINER_BINDPATH=/data:/data